gy0719/NCKU-Microprocessor/README.md

 ### Lab 8: Motor Control with CCP Module
 - **Focus**: Utilize the Capture/Compare/PWM (CCP) module for motor control using button input and PWM configuration.
 - **Tasks**: Control motor rotation between -90° and +90°, implement smooth transitions for intermediate positions, and create continuous motion loops.

+### Lab 9: Analog-to-Digital Conversion (ADC)
+- **Focus**: Use ADC to process resistor input and control LEDs.
+- **Tasks**: Display part of your student ID, show odd/even binary numbers, and adjust LED brightness using PWM based on resistor input.

+### Lab 10: UART Communication and Control
+- **Focus**: Implement UART communication to interact with hardware using serial input and output.
+- **Tasks**: Verify UART functionality, echo keyboard input on a terminal, light LEDs for numbers (0–9), and create a button-controlled cyclic LED counter.